|Last Quarterly Update:||11/21/2016|

-Companies in this industry grow and harvest soybeans and oilseed-producing plants such as sunflower, safflower, flax, and canola (also known as rapeseed).
+Companies in this industry grow and harvest soybeans and other oilseed-producing plants, such as sunflower, safflower, flax, and canola (also known as rapeseed).
 No major companies dominate the industry.

-The US oilseed farming industry includes about 300,000 farms, 65,000 of which specialize in oilseeds, with combined annual revenue of about $31 billion.
-Key growth drivers include industrial uses for soybeans, soy biodiesel, and increasing exports to China.
+The US oilseed farming industry includes about 310,000 farms, about 90,000 of which generate the majority of their revenue from oilseeds, with combined annual revenue of about $38 billion.

-Demand is driven by consumer trends in food oil and meat consumption, and the federal push for production of biofuels.
-The profitability of individual companies depends on maximizing crop yield and minimizing disease risk.
+Demand is driven by trends in food consumption.
+The profitability of individual companies depends on efficient operations.
 Large companies have advantages in purchasing land and equipment.
 Small operations can compete effectively by specializing in organic and heirloom oilseeds.
-The US industry is concentrated: about 15 percent of the farms account for about 60 percent of revenue.
+The US industry is concentrated: the top 15% of farms account for about 65% of revenue.